 Dr. Margriet Theron, President

 Dr Margriet Theron has been the President of the Rotorua Multicultural Council since June 2016 after serving as a member of the Committee for 15 years.
 She came to Rotorua in 1978.
 After retiring from a career in science management at the NZ Forest Research Institute and the Ministry of Research, Science and Technology and as Dean of Forestry at Waiariki Institute of Technology, she took on governance roles at the Rotorua Chamber of Commerce, Rotary Club of Rotorua, Rotorua Social Services Council, Speech New Zealand, Geyser Community Foundation, Community Foundations of NZ and Student Pulse.
 She was Project Manager for the fundraising and building of the Turangi Community Health Centre, and a member of the Rotorua District Council’s BrightEconomy Advisory Board and the East Coast Bay of Plenty Conservation Board.
-She has taught a Professional Speaking for Migrants course for the Rotorua Multicultural Council for the past nine years, and mentors teachers and organisations around New Zealand offering or planning this course.
+She has taught a Professional Speaking for Migrants course for the Rotorua Multicultural Council for the past eleven years, and mentors teachers and organisations around New Zealand offering or planning this course.
 She believes that the strength of the Rotorua Multicultural Council lies in the strong collaborative networks that it has developed with many organisations and individuals who serve Rotorua’s migrant and international student communities.

 Lily Joy Al Omari, Secretary